Most of the time, when a child begins to speak, it’s a momentous occasion which makes for some very proud parents.

 What if we did things differently?

-Today we’ll have a close look the causes and treatment for childhood apraxia of speech.
+Today we’ll have a close look the causes and treatment for childhood speech disorders like this one.

 Keep reading to learn more.